shravan188/how-i-learnt-x-in-y-days/data_engineer_zoomcamp_datatalks.md

 ```

-* No need of remembering all the task types, just know the high level logic to implement, rest can be gooten from documentation
+* No need of remembering all the task types, just know the high level logic to implement, rest can be gotten from documentation

 * In staging table, we create a unique row id for each row by concatenating all the column values and using md5(instead of using uuid)